Export: Basic DistributionEstimated reading time: 13 minutes

 The distribution process provides extensive control when creating and distributing reports.
 You can create one or more report workbooks and choose which worksheet tabs to include, create copies by iterating through different filters, and choose export targets like File Location, Email, Print, PDF, etc.

 Step 1: First you are going to open a report.
-The example for this walk-through will use the same PL Trend Report seen in the Financial Walk-through lab.
+The example for this walkthrough will use the same PL Trend Report seen in the Financial walkthrough example.

 Step 3: The Function Wizard will open.
 You want to change the Location filter for each worksheet copy, so type Location in the Tag argument.
 For the Range argument, select cell M22, the Location filter, as shown below.